alex-rbch/RPG_with_OOP/README.md

 ## Project History and Goals

-The project I worked on included refactoring the provided code in accordance with the SOLID principles of OOP and significantly extending the interface of the program.
+The project I worked on included refactoring the provided code in accordance with the SOLID principles and significantly extending the interface of the program.
 Overall, I wrote more than 1000 code lines to create this relatively simple game.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/42875258/146490592-fccd13f0-51bb-4def-a7a6-bdd764a0b179.gif" width="525">